 Or you can call toll free 800-638-6582

 Contributions to the U.S. Chamber are not tax deductible as a charitable contribution.
-For 2017, 25% of contributions relates to lobbying and is not tax deductible as a business expense; 75% may be deductible as a business expense.
+For 2018, 25% of contributions relate to lobbying and are not tax deductible as a business expense; 75% may be deductible as a business expense.
 The U.S. Chamber does not solicit or accept funds earmarked for political purposes.